Dansby Swanson Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.
+- The Nationals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Nationals have the 20th-ranked team ERA among all league pitching staffs (4.61).
+- The Nationals have a 4.48 team ERA that ranks 17th across all league pitching staffs.

-- Nationals pitchers combine to rank 17th in baseball in home runs surrendered (33 total, 1.2 per game).
+- Nationals pitchers combine to rank 16th in baseball in home runs given up (34 total, 1.2 per game).

-- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) makes the start for the Nationals, his sixth of the season.

-- The righty last pitched on Thursday against the New York Mets, when he went five innings, allowing four earned runs while giving up nine hits.
+- Irvin starts for the first time this season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.